stardot/AcornsoftLisp/4.06-reassembly/README.md

 Acornsoft Lisp 4.06 along with tools for building it.

-The original disassembly and merging of comments from the printed listing was done by TonyLobster: https://github.com/TobyLobster/lisp/tree/main/source
+The original disassembly and merging of comments from the printed listing was done by TobyLobster: https://github.com/TobyLobster/lisp/tree/main/source

 I have edited the code to bring it closer to the original, separated